Girish-Krishnan/cse15l-lab-reports/lab3.md

 ![](./lab3_imgs/color2.png)

+**What does it do and why is it useful?**

 This command finds all the lines in the file `ar104.txt` that contain the word "gene", starting from the word "gene" to the end of the line, and highlights the entire line in color.
+This helps us highlight or emphasize phrases starting with a certain word or phrase and ending at the end of the line.

 **Source:** The `man` command in the terminal was used to find this option.
 The `man` command is used to display the manual page for a command.
 For example, `man grep` displays the manual page for the `grep` command.
 The manual page for `grep` can also be found [here](https://www.gnu.org/software/grep/manual/grep.html).